Fishing on OSMP

 The infestation of mud snails on Boulder Creek is so severe that parts of the creek are now closed to all visitation in an effort to halt the snails’ spread.
-Please respect these posted closures; follow this link to a map of the closure areas.
+Please respect these posted closures; information and maps of the New Zealand Mudsnail closures.

 Special Note about Bull Frogs